carlmylo/docu-rpcs3/pages/espanol/instruments/intro.md

 ---
-title: Instruments and Controllers
+title: Instrumentos y Controles
-sidebar: english_sidebar
+sidebar: espanol_sidebar
-permalink: ctrls
+permalink: ctrls_es
-folder: english
+folder: espanol
-tags: [controllers, english]
+tags: [controles, espanol]
-summary: "How to map your controllers on RPCS3."
+summary: "Como configurar controles y instruments en RPCS3."
 toc: false
 ---

-Rock Band 3 on RPCS3 can be configured to be played with a variety of controllers.
+Puedes usar una variedad de insturmtns con Rock Band 3 en RPCS3.
 Below is a list of instruments verified to work with Rock Band 3 on RPCS3 with their respective mapping.

 Controllers have been given a "Compatibility" rating depending on whether or not they have issues and/or missing features.